sigma/codex/README.md

 on something that has already gone through the `read` phase, meaning that all referenced symbols are interned in the global obarray anyway.
 That's unclean.

+To be clear, that doesn't mean the symbols in the main obarray have the function or value slots of their packages counterparts.
+It's just that they exist, in a (mostly) harmless state.

 Debugging code that's using those packages would quickly become a nightmare in the absence of proper edebug integration.
 In particular, the fact that symbols are not prefixed makes it very difficult to know what symbol we're